-- Segregation of financial income and expenses in the income statements, of other income or expenses originating from treasury operations. - Accrual of income in the terms of loan agreements, including indirect loan commissions. - Record and presentation of financial lease loans for the disbursed amount effective from June 2013. - Reclassification of some items of the Statement of Income. - Reclassification of liabilities from client's collections to accounts payable. - Separate presentation of the asset and liabilities for deferred tax income
+- Incorporation of the Conceptual Framework of IFRS, in the preparation of financial statements, including definitions of materiality and relative importance. - Accrual of income in the terms of loan agreements, including indirect loan commissions. - Record and presentation of financial lease loans and discount operations for the disbursed amount effective from June 2013.